 We have all heard this statement many times: “You have to love yourself before you can love anyone else”.
-In order to bring health into your life, to experience true closeness and connections with others, you need to be taught to love aspects of yourself again and again.
+In order to bring health into your life, and to experience true closeness and connections with others, you need to be taught to love aspects of yourself again and again.
 You need to see yourself as a worthwhile human being; you must give acceptance to yourself.
 The only way to learn self-love is by being loved precisely in the places where we feel most unsure and most tender.
 Unfortunately some people, because of unlucky factors in their lives, invariably stemming from childhood or adolescence, feel inferior, possess a weak concept of themselves, and face the world with dejected, or hostile attitudes.

 “You, yourself, as much as anybody else in the entire universe, deserve your love and affection.” ~Buddha

 We have to strengthen the sense of our self-love so that we will be able to tackle life’s situations healthfully, without allowing prejudices against ourselves to eat their way into our minds.
 It is not an easy task to erase the deeply ingrained negative attitudes that permeate our cultures, and everyday people we know may try to submerge us in them.
 But we must not allow ourselves to be coerced into adopting stereotyped, humiliating attitudes toward ourselves.
-We have to learn to love ourselves, respect ourselves, and constantly seeking ways to invite transformation for the sake of our self-growth.
+We have to learn to love ourselves, respect ourselves, and constantly seek ways to invite transformation for the sake of our self-growth.
 If we are dissatisfied with who we are, no amount of change could possibly persuade us that we are worthy and lovable.
 We must specifically examine ourselves as we are, realistically, without falling prey to negative ideas, which would short-change our estimate of ourselves.
 We must redouble our efforts to accept our shortcomings and to look humanely upon our blunders.
 But moreover, we must have hope that there are always products and ideas for us to work toward our own betterment.

 Life is all about transformation, as each individual on Earth is discovering in a physical body new ways of experiencing life.
 And through this process of searching, each one of us is developing a deeper level of understanding of life and a greater ability to express our unique essence.
-It is important to realize that we are all beautiful in our own ways, complete in our authentic selves, and the more of authentic we become, the more our beauties will shine.
+It is important to realize that we are all beautiful in our own ways, complete in our authentic selves, and the more authentic we become, the more our beauty will shine.

 “You are here to enable the divine purpose of the universe to unfold.
 That is how important you are!” ~Eckhart Tolle